-EOF Promise Award

 Q: What else do I need to know about this award?

 - Students who enroll in the EOF program at TCNJ must reside on campus during the summer program and traditional school year as a requirement of the Promise Award.

-- All students have to complete additional questions from the Higher Education Student Assistance Authority (HESAA).
+- All students must complete additional questions from the Higher Education Student Assistance Authority (HESAA).
 Register here to ensure you have completed your questions: HESAA.org

 Q: When does the summer program begin?
 When will it end?

-A: The summer program will run Saturday, July 8th through Wednesday, August 9th, 2017.
+A: The summer program will run from Saturday, July 7th through Wednesday, August 8th, 2017.

 Q: I’m trying to complete my health forms and can’t log in to OWL, what am I doing wrong?

 A: Students can begin compiling health records to forward to the Health Services office by June 1st.
 You will not be able to log in to OWL until a TCNJ email account has been created for you and that won’t occur before the end of May.
 Frequently asked questions about the required health form can be answered here: Health Requirements